 Wittenberg University is a great option for students pursuing a Geological & Earth Sciences degree.
 Located in Springfield, Ohio, this university is ideal for learners who thrive in an urban atmosphere.

 In addition to this school being one of the finest colleges in Ohio, 25.5% of its students are from out-of-state.Interested in General biology?
 It's the most popular program at this school.
-Take a virtual tour to explore more about Wittenberg's campus.
+A virtual tour is a good way to find out more about Wittenberg University.